food prices in Poland

 A General Overview of the Prices of Staple Goods in Poland

-Before analysing the prices of certain foods within specific food groups, here’s an overview of the price of mostly staple goods which I recorded in Carrefour in both early February 2023 and early September 2023:
+Before analysing the prices of certain foods within specific food groups, here’s an overview of the price of mostly staple goods which I recorded in Carrefour in early December 2023, April 2024 and on August 1, 2024:

 Notes:

-* Where possible, I have chosen Carrefour’s own Carrefour Classic products
+* Where possible, I observe prices for Carrefour’s own products (Carrefour Classic and Targ

-Out of the prices of 16 products I tracked both in February 2023 and early September 2023, there have only been two notable increases in price.
-These are for Krakowska Sucha ham and Activia natural yoghurt.
+The stabilisation of prices of staple goods was a trend in Poland in 2023.
+With regard to the prices of 16 products I tracked both in February 2023 and early September 2023, there were only two products with significant price increases.
+Those were for Krakowska Sucha ham and Activia natural yoghurt.

 Taking a closer look at the prices of various food groups in Poland